tobio-tenma/rg-nano-skraper-mix/README.md

 ![Sample Skraper Settings for Media Tab](https://github.com/tobio-tenma/files/blob/main/RG-Nano-Scraper-Mix/sample-skraper-settings.png)

-## Stage 2 - Convert PNGs to JPGs and Maybe Clean Up
+## Stage 2 - Convert PNGs to JPGs with Optional Clean-Up
-### Note: This stage is **completely optional** but does drastically reduce the file size and should be in thoery slightly more efficient than the lossless PNG images produced by Skraper.
+### Note: This stage is **completely optional**.
+It can reduce the file size and should be in thoery slightly more efficient.
+Once again, **this is optional** and comes down to personal preference.

 The PowerShell script included creates JPG images (required for RG Nano) rom the Skraper provided PNG images and optionally purges PNG files as they are created.